asitanc/starter-module/README.md

 ## Other configuration

-Eslint configuration can be changed in `.eslintrc.js`; by default the rules are not strict and checking for PropsType is disabled.
+Eslint configuration can be changed in `.eslintrc.js`; by default the rules are not too strict and checking for PropsTypes is disabled.